jbdamask/jbdamask.github.io/_posts/2024-05-27-not-a-great-start.md

 The fish kicked up and the next thing I knew I had a hook through my hand; and the other hook was still in the fish's mouth.
 I learned something the hard way that day.
 Two things, actually - I didn't know how to handle a striper (good thing it wasn't big) and that treble hooks suck.
 Since then, I crush the barbs on every lure I buy and often take off the rear treble (turns out that stripers like to hit their prey from the side or front so you only need the belly hook).

 So I was in a situation.
-The fish was still freaked out and I wasn't about to let another hook go in.
-It didn't hurt so I tried to pull it out - not backwards but rather yanking it to tear the skin.
-Turns out skin is pretty tough in that direction.
+The fish was still freaked out and I wasn't about to let another hook go in so I stood up with it hanging.
+It didn't hurt so I tried yanking on it tear the skin.
+Turns out skin is pretty tough.
 There was a leatherman in my pocket but I couldn't get to it because of the angle.
 Help was needed.

 It was just after sunrise and down the beach I spotted an older couple walking my way.
 So I picked up the fish, attached to the lure, attached to my hand, attached to the rod, and walked towards them.
 "Can I bother you for a minute?!".